-Help Your Military Kids Through the PCS Transition
+Supporting Military Kids Through a PCS Move

 When thinking of an upcoming move, the logistics of scheduling, packing, finding a place to live, and ultimately figuring out how we will get from point A to point B in one piece can fill every waking moment.
 We often dismiss the impact of starting over at a new duty station because we have so much to accomplish, often in a very short period of time.